ELEC70142-VLSI-Coursework/Lab_2/README.md

 **_Step 6: Manual Placement_**

 The next step is to place each cell at the **_final precise location_**.
-This action needs to be extremely precise and require you to use the mouse to zoom into regions of the layout with the scroll wheel so that all geometric features are clearly seen.
+This action needs to be extremely precise and requires you to use the mouse to zoom into regions of the layout with the scroll wheel so that all geometric features are clearly seen.

 The most useful command here is **"a"**, the align command.
 Place the left-most cell (the delay cell) abutting the inverter cell:
 1. Zoom into the top right corner of the left-most cell with the mouse scroll wheel while the cursor is at the location you want to zoom.